 Dr John Thompson (Future Agricultures/Institute of Development Studies) is the Project Co-ordinator.

 The multiplayer game was developed by a team from the University of Sussex and Future Agricultures.
-Ellie Martin and James Jackson developed the game at the School of Engineering and Informatics, University of Sussex, under the leadership of Dr Judith Good.
+Ellie Martin and James Jackson developed the game at the School of Engineering and Informatics, University of Sussex, under the leadership of Prof Judith Good.

 The single player game is developed by James Jackson.